CORPORATE

 Although the Clayton property was a producing mine until 1986, the property is considered to be an early-stage project as the Company has not completed any programs to assess the resource potential.

-The Company plans to commence geophysical work in Fall 2024.
-The proposed geophysical survey will delineate the known structures and potentially identify other new ore bodies within and below the existing flooded underground workings, and provide an evaluation of the surrounding prospective claims held by the Company.
-The survey will provide requisite detailed subsurface mappable data to strategically locate Diamond Drill Sites (DDS) on the Issuer’s 100%-owned property.
-Interpretation of the geophysics is expected to identify optimum DDS.
+The Company plans to commence geophysical work in Spring 2025.
+The proposed geophysical survey is expected to delineate known structures and potentially identify other new ore bodies within and below the existing underground workings (currently flooded), and provide an initial evaluation of the surrounding prospective claims held by the Company.
+The survey will provide detailed subsurface data to strategically locate subsurface targets or Diamond Drill Sites (DDS) on the Issuer’s 100%-owned property.
+Interpretation and evaluation of the geophysics is expected to identify optimum DDS.
 The program is expected to include a Direct Current Induced Polarization Survey (DCIP) and a Magnetotelluric Survey (MT).

-The Company has a large stockpile of 1,000,000 tonnes or more of unprocessed mineralized rock that was tested for metals in 2014.
-The Company is seeking to realize near term value from processing the mine stockpile on the property, utilizing precision ore sorting technology to high-grade mine stockpiles of unprocessed rock to enhance the grade of material delivered to a toll mill.
+In addition the Company controls a large stockpile (estimated at 1,000,000 tonnes or more) of unprocessed mineralized rock that was tested for metals in 2014.
+The Company is seeking to realize near term value by processing the mine stockpile, utilizing precision ore sorting technology to enhance the grade of material in the stockpile.
 Ore sorting is a proven technology utilized successfully around the world to recover metals from historically mined material.
-The application of precision ore-sorting technology to high-grade the Clayton Mine stockpile will enhance the grade of material delivered to a toll mill.
-Testing in 2022 confirmed the Company’s expectation that ore sorting would work well on the stockpile material.
-When circumstances permit, the Company plans to install a custom TOMRA ore-sorting system on the Clayton property to process the stockpile.
-The timing of the ore-sorting project depends on when the system can be funded on terms acceptable to the Company.
+The application of precision ore-sorting technology to the Clayton Mine stockpile will enhance the grade of material to a high-grade concentrate delivered to a toll mill.
+Testing in 2022 confirmed the Company’s expectation that ore sorting would enhance the grade of the stockpile material.
+The Company plans to install a custom TOMRA ore-sorting system on the Clayton property, subject to financing, with which to process the stockpile.